Brett Morgen's David Bowie documentary eschews formulaic approach in favour of a vibey film that captures how he made us feel

 Well, that’s a defence mechanism of its own.
 Bowie’s innate nervousness, a focus for Morgen, is something even fans might not know about.
 But it’s there in his lyrics.
 No one could write “Life on Mars” unless they’d experienced some existential disaffection of their own, or “Changes” if they’d never been a misunderstood teenager.

 There’s a moment near the start of Begin Again, John Carney’s underrated 2013 musical rom-com starring Keira Knightley and Mark Ruffalo, in which struggling record producer Dan tells Gretta that authenticity in music is gone.
 He says of Bob Dylan: “That’s the most cultivated artist you could think of!
 His hair?
 His sunglasses?
 He changes his look every decade.”
 No one was better at self-cultivation than David Bowie, who remains something of a personal enigma behind the dozen or so characters he hid himself behind.
 Moonage Daydream doesn’t shine much new light on the man himself, but it’s a joyous, fittingly eccentric distillation of the art he blessed us with.

 Moonage Daydream was screened as part of the Cannes Film Festival 2022.
-A UK release date is yet to be announced.Where to watch
+It is released in UK cinemas on 16 September.Where to watch